Hans Modrow: Peaceful Revolution and premiership

 During the Peaceful Revolution of 1989, Modrow ordered thousands of Volkspolizei, Stasi, Combat Groups of the Working Class, and National People's Army troops to crush a demonstration at the Dresden Hauptbahnhof on 4–5 October.
 Some 1,300 people were arrested.
 In a top secret and encrypted telex to Honecker on 9 October, Modrow reported: "With the determined commitment of the comrades of the security organs, anti-state terrorist riots were suppressed".

-When Honecker was toppled on 18 October, Gorbachev hoped that Modrow would become the new leader of the SED.
-Egon Krenz was selected instead.
-He became premier following the resignation of Willi Stoph on 13 November, four days after the Berlin Wall fell.
-The SED formally abandoned power on 1 December.
-Krenz resigned two days later, on 3 December.
-Since the premiership was the highest state post in East Germany, Modrow became the de facto leader of the country.
+When Honecker was toppled on 18 October, Gorbachev hoped that Modrow would replace him; Egon Krenz was selected instead.
+Following Willi Stoph's resignation on 13 November, four days after fall of the Berlin Wall, Modrow became Chairman of the Council of Ministers (Premier).
+On 1 December, the SED gave up its "leading role," formally ending communist rule in East Germany.
+Krenz resigned two days later.
+With the SED Politburo, until then the top leadership body, in disarray, Modrow, as Premier and the top state (rather than party) official, and thus the only person with a viable claim to power outside the imploding SED structure, became leader of the country more or less by default.

-To defeat the opposition's demand for the complete dissolution of the Stasi, it was renamed as the "Office for National Security" (Amt für Nationale Sicherheit – AfNS) on 17 November 1989.
-Modrow's attempt to re-brand it further as the "Office for the Protection of the Constitution of the GDR" (Verfassungsschutz der DDR) failed due to pressure from the public and the opposition parties and the AfNS was dissolved on 13 January 1990.
+Seeking to defuse growing pressure to dissolve the Ministry of State Security, Modrow arranged for its renaming to the "Office for National Security" (Amt für Nationale Sicherheit – AfNS) on 17 November.
+A second rebranding as the "Office for the Protection of the Constitution of the GDR" (Verfassungsschutz der DDR) failed due to public and opposition pressure; the AfNS/Stasi was disbanded on 13 January 1990.
 The Modrow government gave orders to destroy incriminating Stasi files.

-On 7 December 1989, Modrow accepted the proposal of the East German Round Table opposition groups to hold free elections within six months.
+On 7 December, Modrow's government agreed at the Round Table to hold free elections in May 1990.
 Modrow and the Round Table agreed on 28 January to bring the elections forward to 18 March.
-By this time, the SED had added "Party of Democratic Socialism" to its name; the SED portion was dropped altogether in February.
-Some of the Round Table parties strove for a "third way" model of democratic socialism and therefore agreed with Modrow to slow down or block a reunification with capitalist West Germany.
-As the SED-PDS regime grew weaker, Modrow on 1 February 1990 proposed a slow, three-stage process that would create a neutral German confederation and continued to oppose "rapid" reunification.
-The collapse of the East German state and economy in early 1990 and the approaching East German free elections allowed Helmut Kohl's government in Bonn to disregard Modrow's demand for neutrality.
+By this time, the SED had added "Party of Democratic Socialism" to its name; this became its sole name in February.
+Some of the left-wing Round Table groups opposed Helmut Kohl's conservative government in the West, and worked with Modrow to arrest the pace of unification with West Germany.
+Swift reunification had popular support, however, and Modrow's stance was untenable.

-From 5 February 1990 on, Modrow included eight representatives of opposition parties and civil liberties groups as ministers without portfolio in his cabinet.
-On 13 February 1990, Modrow met with West German Chancellor Helmut Kohl, asking for an accommodation loan of 15 billion DM, which was rejected by Kohl.
-Modrow remained premier until the 18 March 1990 elections.
-The PDS expelled Honecker, Krenz, and other Communist-era leaders in February 1990.
+On 5 February, Modrow appointed eight opposition ministers without portfolio to his cabinet.
+On 13 February, Modrow met with West German Chancellor Helmut Kohl, asking for an emergency loan of 15 billion DM to stabilize the collapsing Eastern economy, which was rejected by Kohl.
+Modrow remained premier until the formation of the De Maizière cabinet in April following elections in which the PDS placed third.
+The PDS had already ejected Honecker, Krenz, and other Communist-era leaders in February.